The Homotopy Type of a Poincar\'e Duality Complex after Looping: Some additional structure on the mod- Cohomology ring

 \section{Some additional structure on the mod-$p$ Cohomology ring}

-It is the non-trivial action of Bockstein operations that impose the restrictions seen in Proposition~\ref{P1}.
-As we will see later, they are necessary for Theorem~\ref{Main} to be true in general.
+The non-trivial action of Bockstein operations impose the restrictions seen in Proposition~\ref{P1}.
+Later we will see they are necessary for Theorem~\ref{Main} to be true in general.
+Recall that the mod-$p$ Bockstein operations $\beta_r\colon\seqm{H_*(X)}{}{H_{*-1}(X)}$ are derivations with respect to the homology multiplication induced by an $H$-space structure on $X$.
+That is,